pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Examples/I2S/I2S_Audio/readme.txt

 @par Example Description

-This example provides basic implementation of audio features.
-It allows to play an audio file through the I2S peripheral and DMA-based transfer and using the external codec implemented on the STM32412G-DISCOVERY board.
+Basic implementation of audio features.
+This example allows playing an audio file with an external codec on the STM32F412G-Discovery board through the I2S peripheral using DMA transfer.

 In this example the I2S input clock, provided by a dedicated PLL (PLLI2S),  is configured to have an audio sampling frequency at 8 KHz with Master clock enabled.